-The Board of Directors of the Bank is responsible for preparing the corporate governance report that covers at the minimum the requirements of Article 4 of the Code.
-The Board of Directors provided its 'Report on compliance with QFMA's law and relevant legislations including the Code' (the 'Statement'), which was shared with KPMG on 17 February 2020, which is to be included as part of the annual corporate governance report.
+The Board of Directors of the Bank is responsible for preparing the Corporate Governance Report that covers the requirements of Article 4 of the Code.
+The Board of Directors provided their assessment whether the Bank has a process in place to comply with QFMA's law and regulations and other relevant legislation and the Bank's compliance with the articles of the Code' (the 'Statement'), which was shared with KPMG on 1 March 2022, and to be included as part of the annual Corporate Governance Report.

-This responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of the Statement that is free from material misstatement.
+This responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of the Statement that is free from material misstatement, whether due to fraud or error.